 B2B marketers (75% of them) are more likely to use blog posts in their social media content than B2C marketers (61% of them)

-According to SocialMediaExaminer, if we’re a B2B marketer, it’s most likely that our competition are already using blog content on social media & following the exact same method mentioned here.
+According to SocialMediaExaminer, if we’re a B2B marketer, it’s most likely that our competitors are already using blog content on social media & following the exact same method mentioned here.

 65% of marketers plan to increase their use of blogging